playlegend/NBTStorage/README.md

 # NBTStorage
 NBTStorage is an API for editing all kinds of Nbt related data in Minecraft **Bukkit**.
-The original version was developed by @RewisServer.
+The original version has been developed by [@RewisServer](https://github.com/RewisServer).

 ## Maven Repository
 NBTStorage is available through our Maven [repository](https://repository.playlegend.net).